scott-anderson-wc/cs210pub/reading/closures-and-namespaces.md

 Consider the scopes of different variables.
 The parameters of `partition` and of the recursive `qs` function (`lo` and `hi`) are local to just those function calls.
-That's a good thin, particularly in the case of the recursive `qs` function, because there are several of them being computed at once, and so they each need to have different values for `lo` and `hi`.
+That's a good thing, particularly in the case of the recursive `qs` function, because there are several of them being computed at once, and so they each need to have different values for `lo` and `hi`.